Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Owned by J.F.
 Carlisle

-Ben placed in field trials and also did very well in shows finishing his championship with multiple five-point majors.
+Ben placed in field trials and also did very well in shows.
+He finished his show championship with multiple five-point majors.

 Bancstone Blair of Wingan